Ginger Minj: Other ventures

 In October 2021, Minj signed a six-figure book deal with Atria Books to publish her first book, "Southern Fried Sass".
 In August 2022, she will headline the 40th annual Northalsted Market Days, an annual LGBTQ-friendly street festival.

+In 2023 Minj released a stand up comedy special, Bless Your Heart.

 Personal life

+Minj stated that she is non-binary in an episode of RuPaul's Drag Race: Untucked.
+She uses she/her pronouns both in and out of drag.

-Minj is from Florida, and was married to Ceejay Russell by Michelle Visage at a DragCon convention in 2017.
+Minj was married to Ceejay Russell by Michelle Visage at a DragCon convention in 2017.

-In an episode of RuPaul's Drag Race: Untucked, Minj stated that they are genderfluid/non-binary, stating that growing up they never knew if they were a boy or a girl and when they discovered genderfluidity and non-binary they finally felt seen.